 Existential philosophers like Jean-Paul Sartre and Albert Camus have suggested that life is essentially meaningless – that the notion of meaning is just a figment of our imagination, and something we use to make the events that shape our lives more tolerable.
 It’s an idea that can be a little depressing, but also strangely liberating.
 But if meaning is something we make, then we are free to live as we choose and not be bound by other people’s ideas.

 However humanistic psychologists such as Abraham Maslow and Alfred Adler suggest a different view.
-Though not disagreeing with the idea that meaning is ‘made’, they assert it is made in accordance with some hardwired human needs, among them the need to make a valuable contribution to our social group – those we love including our families, communities and society.
+Though not disagreeing with the idea that meaning is ‘made’, they assert it is made in accordance with some hardwired human needs, among them the need to make a valuable contribution to our social group – those we want to be with including our families, communities and society.
 In evolutionary terms, we are genetically driven to be pro-social because being a valued member of a group gives us a better chance of surviving and reproducing.

 So how does that relate to meaningful work?